Remote Syslog: sending gokrazy logs over the network

 Client side (gokrazy)

-remote_syslog/target on the permanent data partition.
+Create the file remote_syslog/target on the permanent data partition.
+This

 I recommend using a (static) IP address for increased reliability, so that remote syslog works even when DNS does not.